Ashhurst: Transport

 Ashhurst's importance stems from its location at the western end of the Manawatū Gorge.
 As such, it was close to the easiest road and rail link between the east and west coasts of the southern North Island.
-However, the Gorge has been closed since April 2017 and the road link to the east coast from Ashhurst is now via Saddle Road.
+However, the Gorge has been closed since April 2017 and the road link to the east coast from Ashhurst is now via the four lane Manawatu Tararua Highway.

 There are four buses on weekdays and one on Saturdays linking Palmerston North with Ashhurst.